 Is creating a podcast complicated?

 Creating an audio podcast is straightforward.
 We recommend creating a written script for a podcast.
 An outline or list of points is also a reasonable way to prepare.

 A microphone and free software (we recommend Audacity) are used together to record and edit your audio podcast.
 A standard computer microphone that plugs in to your computer’s microphone jack is sufficient.
 The next step is to simply narrate your script/notes.
 Mistakes or breaks can be corrected within Audacity so you can continue recording and then go back and simply delete any mistakes or interruptions.
-A podcast covering the basic operation of Audacity is available at Ithaca College on iTunes U. Look for the Information Technology Services at the bottom of the screen and then navigate to Digital Media Services.
+A podcast covering the basic operation of Audacity is available at Ithaca College on iTunes U. Look for the Digital Instruction and Information Services at the bottom of the screen and then navigate to Digital Media Services.

 A tutorials course page contains several tutorials, including a series on using Audacity.
 We chose Audacity because it is available for both Macs and PCs, easy to use, and outputs an appropriate file format (MP3) for iTunes U.